whiskey drink in speakeasy

 The most striking feature of John’s Big Deck is, undoubtedly, its expansive rooftop deck.
 This open-air space offers views of the Kansas City skyline and features a lively energy that captures Kansas City’s urban charm.

 The space features three floors, each with their own vibes.
 The first floor is laid back and features acoustic live music.
 The second floor is more of a club with an expansive dance floor.
-And the rooftop is a neat space for socializing.
+And the rooftop is an intimate space for socializing.

 Generally, there is a cover charge to get in during peak times.